davidbeleznay/DigitalForesterApp/README.md

 Project has a basic UI framework with navigation between pages.
 The dashboard and form skeletons have been implemented.
 State management and form functionality will be added next.

+## Troubleshooting

+If you're seeing the default React startup screen ("Edit src/App.js and save to reload"), try these steps:

+1. Delete the `node_modules` folder and `package-lock.json` file
+2. Run `npm install` to reinstall all dependencies
+3. Restart the development server with `npm start`
+4. Check browser console (F12) for any errors

+If you're still having issues, try:

+1. Updating to the latest changes: `git pull`
+2. Clearing your browser cache
+3. Verifying that all dependencies are installed correctly

 ## Changelog

 ### 2025-05-07